thien1103/InformationSecurity/lab2/20110031_TuHaoThien_lab_2_01FIE.md

 ```
 openssl dgst -sha256 -sign private_key.pem -out signature.bin message.txt
 ```
+openssl dgst: This is used to create a hash of the file.
+-sha256: Specifies the hash algorithm (SHA-256).
+-sign private_key.pem: Signs the hash using the private key.
+-out signature.bin: The signed hash is saved in signature.bin. message.txt: The file to be signed.

-Now, we will have the file signature.bin
+Now, we should have the file signature.bin
 ![image](https://github.com/user-attachments/assets/b17c72a8-101c-49cf-83ca-a280599a4f9a)
 Now, we cope the file signature.bin and message.txt to the receiver container like Step 3
 ```